sudomistress/binds/README.md

     Example: /bindloadfile "D:\CoV\binds\mm-ninja\all.txt"

-Replace the first ... with the folder name and the second with the name of the chosen file.

 **Note: Mastermind files are designed so once any of them are loaded, they can load others as needed for that mastermind.**